goschtl/zope/z3c.zalchemy/trunk/src/z3c/zalchemy/README.txt

 A new call to getSession makes sure a new session is created.

-zalchemy class implementation
+zalchemy Class Implementation
 =============================

-There is no difference between the usage of sqlalchemy together with zope.
+There is no difference between the usage of SQLAlchemy together with Zope.

 zalchemy provides a transparent way to connect a table to a database (engine).